 (iv) The Agreement appears not to deal with guarantees.
 Where obligations in respect of any of the Principal Agreements are guaranteed, presumably the benefits of the guarantee would be lost if a Settlement Amount for the relevant Principal Agreement is wrapped up into the set-off/netting effected by the Agreement.
 Perhaps the Guidance Notes should refer to the advisability of obtaining a guarantee in respect of the Agreement itself where any of the Principal Agreements have the benefit of a guarantee.

-(v) Presumably, the types of "title transfer" credit support arrangements used, for example, in the ISDA Credit Support Annex governed by English law are intended to be dealt with by way of the definition of "Settlement Amout".
+(v) Presumably, the types of "title transfer" credit support arrangements used, for example, in the ISDA Credit Support Annex governed by English law are intended to be dealt with by way of the definition of "Settlement Amount".
 Is this correct?

 (c) Amendments to Principal Agreements